Chicken with Chocolate Sauce

 - 800 g chicken thighs, cut into chunks (bone-in)

 - 1 tbsp chocolate (shaved)Note

-Bitter couverture chocolate is best, but because this recipe only uses a small amount, you can also substitute a bite-sized dark chocolate.
+Unsweetened baking chocolate is best, but because this recipe only calls for a small amount, you can use any type of dark chocolate available.

 - 1 onion (medium)

 Finely chop the onion, half of the carrot, the celery, and the garlic.